JosueRM2001/Programa-N-1/README.md

 Then run the following command, which generates the container and the port.

-docker run -d -p 5000:5000 --name python erickjrm/programpython:latest
+docker run -d -p 8080:80 --name php erickjrm/programphp:lates

 - **Step #4**